PublicDomainRelease/GWM-2005/README.txt

 A. DISTRIBUTION FILE

-The following self-extracting distribution file is for use on personal
+The following distribution file is for use on personal computers:
-computers:

-          gwm_2005.1_4_2.exe
+          gwm_2005.1_5_0.zip

 The distribution file contains: